YaronShapira/Airbnb-Frontend/README.md

 ## Technologies Used

-This project was built using the following technologies:
+This project is going to be built using the following technologies:

 -   **Frontend:** React, Redux, React Router, Styled Components, Axios, React Dates, Stripe
--   **Backend:** Node.js, Express, MongoDB, Mongoose, Passport, JWT, SendGrid
+-   **Backend:** Node.js, Express, MongoDB, Mongoose

 ## Demo